Subscribe on iTunes, Google Play, Stitcher, Spotify, TuneIn and YouTube or your favorite podcast app

 A podcast that:

-Unites pioneering health sciences research and practice with profound wisdom traditions Investigates genuine mental health and embodied innate well-being Informsabout integrative psychotherapies and Buddhist psychology Offers targeted meditative practices Dialogues with an amazing array of pioneering clinicians, researchers, academics and contemplatives.
+Unites pioneering health sciences research and practice with profound wisdom traditions Investigates genuine mental health and embodied innate well-being Informsabout integrative psychotherapies and Buddhist psychology Dialogues with an amazing array of pioneering clinicians, researchers, academics, contemplatives and offers targeted meditative practices.
 Delivers content with a heavy dose of intelligence, clarity, and openheartedness.

 Welcome to the Groundless Ground Podcast!
 Clinician and author Lisa Dale Miller unites pioneering health sciences research and practice with profound wisdom traditions, in a podcast that investigates the genuine mental health of embodied well-being.
 We'll explore integrative and somatic psychotherapies, learn about Buddhist psychology, dive into targeted meditative practices, and hear from an amazing array of pioneering clinicians, researchers and contemplatives.
 All that delivered with a heavy dose of intelligence, clarity, and openheartedness.